California desert comes alive with wildflower 'superbloom'

 The park offers a few recommended flower-viewing routes.
 "Drive DiGiorgio Road to the end of the pavement, park, and get out to see up close desert lilies, spectacle pod, sand verbena and desert sunflowers," they suggest.

-For those willing to venture onto dirt roads, the park says to continue on DiGiorgio Road to into Coyote Canyon for a couple miles where you'll find the “Desert Gardens” and see poppies, desert dandelions and beavertail cactus.
+For those willing to venture onto dirt roads, the park says to continue on DiGiorgio Road to into Coyote Canyon for a couple miles where you'll find the "Desert Gardens."

-Nine different species of cactus have been reported in Harper Canyon, the park says, making it a must-stop for lovers of succulents.

-Two species of pink and coral penstemon are in full bloom as of this writing.
+Inside the park, a variety of wildflowers (including monkey flowers and wild canterbury bells) are growing throughout canyons such as Hellhole Canyon and Flatcat Canyon, which are accessible via hiking.